-(ECO) 105 Economics Of Contemporary Social Issues (3)
+ECO 105 Economics Of Contemporary Social Issues (3)

 This course is a study of the economics of current social issues and public policy, including such matters as antitrust policy, business deregulation, social security, wage and price controls, budget deficits, economic growth, medical care, nuclear power, farm policy, labor unions, foreign trade, and economic stabilization.
-This course is not intended for economics or business administration majors.
+This course is a credit course that can serve as a transfer elective and/or introductory course for the Principles sequence (Economics 201 or 202).
+This course, however, will not replace either Economics 201 or 202 where these courses are required in a university transfer curriculum.
 (3 Lec.)

-(ECO) 201 Principles Of Economics I (3)
+ECO 201 Principles Of Economics I (3)